Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion: Introduction

-To evaluate the effectiveness of SLD-Spec, we conduct a series of experiments across multiple datasets.
-On a benchmark dataset of simple programs, we observe that the inclusion of the two newly proposed phases does not degrade the verification efficiency.
-In fact, SLD-Spec outperforms the current state-of-the-art (SOTA) by successfully verifying five additional programs, while also achieving a 23.73\% reduction in average runtime.
-To further validate its applicability in more challenging scenarios, we construct a dataset comprising functions with complex loop structures.
-On this dataset, SLD-Spec significantly outperforms all baselines.
-Notably, the SOTA approach—even when enhanced with more powerful reasoning models—fails to verify a single program, whereas SLD-Spec successfully verifies 90.91\% of the programs.
-We also conduct ablation studies to evaluate the impact of the two newly introduced components in SLD-Spec.
-The results demonstrate that the logical deletion phase improves the correctness and relevance of LLM-generated specifications.
-Meanwhile, the program slicing phase significantly increases the completeness of generated specifications, thereby improving overall verification success rates.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item \textit{\textbf{New Specification Generation Method.}} We propose SLD-Spec, an automated specification generation approach tailored to complex loop functions.
-It leverages program slicing to decompose complex functions into loop-isolated slices, improving both the quantity of relevant specifications generated by LLMs.
-Additionally, the logical deletion phase reduces the risk of eliminating correct specifications due to overly strict proof constraints, while addressing limitations in verification tools. \item \textit{\textbf{Dataset and Evaluation.}} We construct a new verification dataset specifically targeting complex loop structures, with longer average lines of code (LoC) and increased structural complexity compared to prior work.
-We also extend the evaluation metrics of existing baselines and conduct a comprehensive assessment of SLD-Spec. \item \textit{\textbf{Open Source Tools and Datasets.}} All tools, datasets, and experimental results developed in this work are publicly released to support further research and foster reproducibility within the community. \end{itemize}
+To comprehensively evaluate SLD-Spec, we compare it with two state-of-the-art (SOTA) LLM-based approaches, AutoSpec~\cite{Wen-01} and SpecGen~\cite{Ma-01}, on two datasets.
+Specifically, on the dataset consisting of simple programs, SLD-Spec significantly increases the number of successfully verified programs, while not reducing verification efficiency despite the introduction of two processing phases.
+Furthermore, we construct a dataset featuring complex control flow.
+On this dataset, SLD-Spec substantially outperforms the other methods, generating specifications that are more numerous, more accurate, and more relevant.
+Finally, we conduct ablation studies on the two newly introduced phases, demonstrating the effectiveness of both program slicing and logical deletion.
+The contributions of this paper are as follows: \begin{itemize} \item We propose SLD-Spec, a novel automated specification generation approach.
+It leverages program slicing to decompose complex functions into code slices, thereby improving both the quantity and relevance of specifications generated by LLMs.
+Moreover, logical deletion mitigates the over-pruning of logically correct specifications caused by missing contextual information.
+Acting as a middleware between LLMs and verification tools, SLD-Spec pre-filters candidate specifications prior to formal verification. \item We construct a program dataset with complex control flow.
+Compared with prior work, this dataset contains longer code and more intricate control structures.
+In addition, we extend the evaluation metrics used in previous studies.
+Together, the new dataset and metrics enable a more comprehensive assessment of the effectiveness and efficiency of different approaches. \item We compare SLD-Spec with two SOTA approaches.
+SLD-Spec successfully verifies 37 out of 51 programs and 10 out of 11 programs on the two datasets, respectively, outperforming the baseline approaches.
+In addition, ablation studies demonstrate the effectiveness of the two proposed components. \item All tools, datasets, and experimental results developed in this work are publicly released to support further research. \end{itemize}